alimaung/chatrr/README.md

 ```cmd
 ipconfig
 ```
 Look for "IPv4 Address" under your active network adapter (usually not 127.0.0.1).
+It will look like `192.168.1.XXX` or `10.0.0.XXX`.

+### For Client Users

+The client will prompt you for the server IP.
+You need to get this from the person running the server.
+They can:
+- Read it from the server terminal (it's displayed prominently)
+- Run `ipconfig` on the server PC and share the IPv4 address

 ## Troubleshooting